TimOosterhuis/MAS-project/index.md

 * * *

 # [](#header-1)The Game
 Klaverjassen is a strategic card game frequently played among Dutch students.
-The strategic The game is played with two teams of two players.
+The game is played with two teams of two players.
 The first team which reaches a total of 1500 points wins the game.
 The game consists of a number of hands in which points can be gained.
 The objective of each hand is to collect more points than the other team.
 Every card from 7 and up is used for the game, this comes down to a total of 32 cards.
 These 32 cards are divided evenly between Each player, this means that everyone receives eight cards at the beginning of each hand.
 Each player can only see their own cards.
 A hand consists of eight tricks, players have to play one card each trick.